scilla/fanta-info/README.md

 ## License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for more information.
-The author is not relate

 ## Disclaimer